alessandro-fazzi/i_do_not_need_interactor/README.md

 and `validates` should be all you need in order to do basic validation.

-`contract` will dynamically create a class, will create the object initializing it with the context's key/value pairs as attributes, then it will be validated.
+`contract` will dynamically create a class, will create the object initializing it with the context's key/value pairs also declared as attributes in the contract (in composition a single interactor can't be responsible to validate the whole context, but just the data it needs), then it will be validated.

 If the context is invalid it's errors messages will be copied into context's `errors`, thus making it a failed one.